← Return to Features

 Self-Approval Risk

-In some workflows, the issue assignee or reporter should not be the person approving the work.
+In some workflows, the issue assignee or reporter should not be the one approving the work.

 Approval Pools Need Boundaries

-Teams often need to limit who can approve by role, group, or project context instead of leaving approval fully open.
+Teams often need to limit who can approve by role, group, or project context instead of leaving approvals fully open.

 Rules Need to Survive Change

-Approval control gets weaker if the app does not reevaluate eligibility when the assignee or reporter changes later.
+Approval control weakens if the app does not reevaluate eligibility when the assignee or reporter changes later.

 What Teams Usually Need From This Kind of Control